 Advanced Placement students, when placed in advanced courses in university, tend to outperform other students.
 About 80% of these students receive As or Bs in subsequent coursework even at the most selective institutions.
 They usually have higher grade point averages and are more likely to graduate with honours from university having had less of an adjustment to university work.
 As the universities see the performance of AP candidates after they leave high school, they become more interested in recruiting these students to their campuses.

 AP International Diploma

-In order to earn the Advanced Placement International Diploma (APID) students must display a mastery on AP exams across several disciplines.
-The APID is .aimed at students who wish to attend university outside their native country.
+In order to earn the Advanced Placement International Diploma (APID) students must display a mastery of AP exams across several disciplines.
+The APID is aimed at students who wish to attend university outside their native country.
 More information on the APID may be found at the College Board AP website.